 - Wash your hands frequently

 - Wear a mask if you need to leave your house

 - Continue taking all medications as prescribed

-Some experts even suggest that patients with pre-existing conditions talk to their doctor about getting flu and pneumonia vaccines.
-These will not prevent COVID-19, but they may help you steer clear of superimposed infections along with the virus.
+Some experts suggest that patients with pre-existing conditions talk to their doctor about getting flu and pneumonia vaccines.
+These will not prevent COVID-19, but they may help you to steer clear of other infections.

-In addition to your primary healthcare team, Cardiac Partners network of specialists are here to help you keep your heart healthy through this crisis.
-Click here to request an appointment with one of our providers.
+In addition to your primary healthcare team, the Cardiac Partners specialists are here to help you keep your heart healthy through this crisis.